cinemascience/cinema_movie/README.md

 ```

 ### Note on fps:
 Occasionally the movie will be generated without error and the images will appear correctly for some fps values, but the images will not appear correctly for other fps values.
+Example: for the example_data.cdb, fps=2 produces a movie with images that have obvious color errors.
 This phenomenon is not yet understood.